 Overdraft is a facility wherein a current account holder with the bank gets to withdraw money in excess of the effective credit balance in their current account.

-Overdraft facility is extended to finance day to day cash operations of the business such as wages, bill payments, etc.
+The overdraft facility is extended to finance day-to-day cash operations of the business, such as wages, bill payments, etc.

-Overdraft facility is used for short-term borrowing say 15 days to 6 months.
+The overdraft facility is used for short-term borrowing, say 15 days to 6 months.

 Conversely, no such internal planning is done when using the overdraft facility.
 In fact, sometimes it may happen that the company has used the overdraft facility and repaid it as well and realizes it at the end of the accounting year.

-While extending a loan, the bank usually asks for a collateral against the loan.
+While extending a loan, the bank usually asks for collateral against the loan.

-No collateral or security in required availing an overdraft facility.
+No collateral or security is required availing of an overdraft facility.

-A loan is assessed on various criteria such as the viability of the investment, financial health of the borrowing company and the macro business environment.
+A loan is assessed on various criteria, such as the viability of the investment, the financial health of the borrowing company, and the macro business environment.
 Sometimes the borrower also secures the loan with his personal guarantee.
 The banks are very vigilant when it comes to sanctioning loans.

-However, in bank overdraft, the assessment criteria’s are very different.
-They gauge the borrowers on their credit score, loyalty to the bank and average balance in their bank account in last few months.
+However, in bank overdraft, the assessment criteria are very different.
+They gauge the borrowers on their credit score, loyalty to the bank, and average balance in their bank account in the last few months.
 Even though the bank is careful about extending the overdraft facility, it is comparatively lenient than loan extensions.

-The repayment of a loan is through regular EMI (monthly installment) which includes both principle and interest payment.
-This EMI is calculated from the amount of loan and time period, even before the loan is extended.
+The repayment of a loan is through regular EMI (monthly installment), which includes both principal and interest payments.
+This EMI is calculated from the loan amount and time period, even before the loan is extended.
 The borrower of the loan already knows exactly the amount payable every month for x number of years as repayment.